Morning Star rebellion: Rebellion

 A noblewoman who traveled through the area wrote to her son that a member of the peasantry estate in the Riksdag of the Estates had told some of her staff: "What the peasants had in mind, that they wished to kill the nobility.
 Which is why I ask in the name of the death God has suffered, not to show yourself there...
 I do not know how I will travel up there, because they say they are as crazy in Småland..."

-However, the rebels did not manage to secure support from the majority of the peasantry and find recruits sufficient to stand against the royal army commanded against them by Queen Christina.
-The wealthier farmers refused to join, and many of the men who were requited only did so because they were threatened.
+However, the rebels did not manage to secure support from the majority of the peasantry and find recruits sufficient to stand against the royal army commanded against them by Queen Christina and the government, headed by an aging Chancellor Axel Oxenstierna.
+The wealthier farmers refused to join, and many of the men who were requited only did so only under duress.
 The rebel army mainly traveled around in fruitless attempts to secure support and make recruits, and when the royal troops arrived, they initially managed to avoid them.
-Without support from the population, the rebels could not defeat the army and were soon betrayed and captured by the royal troops.
+Without support from the population, the rebels could not defeat the army and were soon betrayed and captured by royal troops.

+Aftermath

 Some rebels, notably Anders Månsson i Holmen and Henrik Matsson i Gryten, were killed on the spot.
 The "king" and the military commander of the rebels, Olof Mårtensson and Nils Mårtensson, were taken to the capital of Stockholm and executed by breaking wheel in April 1653.
 The leader posing as a monarch had a crown of heated iron pressed over his head and his arms, legs and spin crushed by the mace he used as a scepter.